urighi/wvd-scripts/README.md

  #### Credentials
  Credentials for Azure and RDS are stored by using the Functions-PSStoredCredentials script available here: https://github.com/cunninghamp/PowerShell-Stored-Credentials
+ If you are using the Spring Update version, only the Azure credentials are needed.

- To store the credentials, run:
+ To store credentials, run:
  ```
  $KeyPath = "."
  .
 Functions-PSStoredCredentials.ps1